 - We will also automatically delete stand-alone test sites that remain inactive for a period of 6 months.

 - We have a data processing addendum for our customers, that incorporates our GDPR principles.
 Please reach out to our support team (email@example.com) if you require a signed copy of the same.

 Feature Development and GDPR Principles

-- We have an active process in place that will guarantee all our features meet the standards of GDPR.
-Our product and engineering teams will take into account Privacy by Design and Privacy by Default while designing features and pushing them to production.
+- We have an active process in place that guarantees all our features meet the standards of GDPR.
+Our product and engineering teams takes into account Privacy by Design and Privacy by Default while designing features and pushing them to production.